Pang Tong: Service under Zhou Yu

 In 209, Zhou Yu, a general under the warlord Sun Quan, occupied Nan Commandery after the Battle of Jiangling.
-After Zhou Yu was appointed as the Administrator (太守) of Nan Commandery, Pang Tong served as an official under him.
+After Zhou Yu was appointed as the Administrator (太守) of Nan Commandery, Pang Tong served as an Officer of Merit (功曹) under him.
 When Zhou Yu died in 210, Pang Tong escorted his coffin back to Jiangdong and attended his funeral.
 Many of the officials in Jiangdong heard of his reputation.
-When he returned to Jing province, all of them gathered at the Western Gate (昌門).
+When he returned to Jing province, they all accompanied him as he left the city.
 Among them, Pang Tong met and befriended Lu Ji, Gu Shao and Quan Cong.
 He also appraised each of them separately and described Lu Ji as "a horse that cannot run fast but has strong willpower", and Gu Shao as "an ox that is physically weak but capable of bearing burdens over great distances".
-Then he compared Quan Cong to Fan Zizhao (樊子昭) of Runan describing him as someone generous who admire respectable men.
-They were very pleased with his comments.
+He also compared Quan Cong to Fan Zizhao (樊子昭) of Runan describing him as someone generous who admire respectable men.

 Someone then asked Pang Tong: "Does that mean Lu Ji is better than Gu Shao?"
 Pang Tong replied: "Although a horse can run fast, it can only bear the weight of one person.
 An ox can travel 300 li a day; it can certainly bear more than just the weight of one person!"
 Gu Shao later asked Pang Tong: "You are also known for being a good judge of character.
 Between us, who do you think is the better one?"
 Pang Tong replied: "I am not as good as you in associating with people and assessing their characters.
 However, when it comes to politics and strategy, it seems that I am one day ahead of you."
-Gu Shao agreed with Pang Tong and developed a close bond with him.
+Gu Shao agreed with Pang Tong and developed a closer bond with him.
 Before Pang Tong left, Lu Ji and Gu Shao told him: "When peace is restored in the Empire, we want to have a good discussion with you about famous people."
 Both of them became close friends with Pang Tong.